 Field of work

-Oddvar Førland is a professor within elderly care, long-term care and comparative healthcare and care services research.
-He is a researcher at Centre for Care Research, Western Norway University of Applied Sciences and chief editor of the Journal for Care Research/Tidsskrift for omsorgsforskning (Scandinavian University Press).
+Oddvar Førland is a professor and a researcher at Centre for Care Research, Western Norway, at the Faculty of Health and Social Sciences and chief editor of the Journal for Care Research/Tidsskrift for omsorgsforskning (Scandinavian University Press).

-Førland has comprehensive experience in long-term care research since 2005 and competence and experience both in qualitative and quantitative methods.
+Førland has comprehensive experience in long-term care research and competence and experience in qualitative and quantitative methods.
 He has led and participated in several projects directed by the Research Council of Norway, ministries, directorates, and municipalities.

 Research areas